seilent/nightcord/README.md

 Available in few colors, you can tweak it by yourself by editing the file.
 The color format is in HSL.
 But I prepared the ready to use theme too [HERE](https://github.com/seilent/nightcord/tree/main/release/elemental) if you prefer easier way.

+Light mode still WIP, for now you can bump the **--accent-light** into 60% ~ 70% then set into light theme in discord settings.

 #### **Electro**
 ![DiscordPTB_YgdXM6mfV6](https://user-images.githubusercontent.com/88354811/128282286-28502f0d-7315-4f3a-b9c0-cd5c9252faa4.png)